chef/chef-web-docs/chef_master/source/install_omnibus.rst

 =====================================================
 .. tag packages_install_script_run

-The Omnitruck install script can be run on UNIX, Linux, and Microsoft Windows platforms.
+The Chef install script can be run on UNIX, Linux, and Microsoft Windows platforms.

 .. end_tag